All Episodes

 They have a lead in most of the states in the early vote, but it's not as big a lead as they had in 2020.

-And so we'll have to look at the final early vote numbers, but but in in several of these states, including Pennsylvania, it's difficult to see how she'll win.
+And so we'll have to look at the final early vote numbers, but in several of these states, including Pennsylvania, it's difficult to see how she'll win.

-It's not impossible, but the Democratic Party has become the early vote party, uh uh, you know, accelerated by COVID.
+It's not impossible, but the Democratic Party has become the early vote party, you know, accelerated by COVID.

-And then we're gonna expect they're gonna that they'll show up on election day, which historically Democrats don't do.
+And then we're going to expect that they'll show up on Election Day, which historically Democrats don't do.

-Rural turn turnout, as you point out, is through the roof everywhere.
+Rural turnout, as you point out, is through the roof everywhere.

 Over 700,000 new Republicans.